Managing Harms: Programs and Initiatives

 • Work with our safety partners, including advisory councils, to communicate safety trends and identify emerging areas of focus.

-• Review and participate in redeveloping codes and standards Provide electrical safety awareness those in trade colleges and apprenticeships.
+• Review and participate in redeveloping codes and standards and provide electrical safety awareness those in trade colleges and apprenticeships.

 Home and Recreational Safety